natritmeyer/site_prism/README.md

-The only difference between `section` and `sections` is that whereas the first returns an instance of the supplied section class, the second supplies an array containing as many instances of the section class as there are capybara elements found by the css selectors that are used as root nodes for the sections (I hope to win an 'incomprehensible english' award for this sentence).
+The only difference between `section` and `sections` is that whereas the first returns an instance of the supplied section class, the second supplies an array containing as many instances of the section class as there are capybara elements found by the supplied css selector.
 This is better explained in code :)

 # This README.md file is a work in progress.
 It should be finished soon...